o-chan-1998/SigMacro/README.md

 A package for automating SigmaPlot routines to create publication-ready, high-quality figures.
 The core of this package includes:

-1. Sending graph parameters and plotting data to worksheets from Python
+1. Sending graph parameters and plotting data to a SigmaPlot worksheet from Python
 2. Preparing template files with embedded macros for:
    - Reading graph parameters
    - Reading plotting data
-3. Calling macros from Python (using COM Object Handling)
+3. Calling macros from Python (via COM Object)
 4. Saving figures as GIF, JPG, TIF, or BMP

 In other words, users can plot figures using SigmaPlot similar to matplotlib.